develprr/metamatic-framework/README.md

 When you think about Metamatic, think about throwing an ice cube into a glass full of water.

 * Think about the glass.
-It is the Metamatic data store, the data container.
+It is the Metamatic data store, the state container.
 * Think about the water.
 It is the data that splashes into every direction from the glass.
 * Think about the ice cube.
 It is the direct function invocation you call to update the Metamatic data container.